ntsayz/feup-ltw-proj/README.md

 - Create an SQLite database that stores information about users, tickets, departments, hashtags, and frequently asked questions (FAQ).
 - Create documents using HTML and CSS representing the application's web pages.
 - Use PHP to generate those web pages after retrieving/changing data from the database.
-- Use Javascript to enhance the user experience (for example, using Ajax)
+- Use Javascript to enhance the user experience using Ajax.
+ <br> <br>
  ![](https://github.com/ntsayz/feup-ltw-proj/blob/main/docs/login.png)
  <br> <br>
  ![](https://github.com/ntsayz/feup-ltw-proj/blob/main/docs/tickets-main.png)